 If you’re working in maintenance, you might have to deal with low voltage control equipment.
 In that case, you might be interested in the 1LAC-AII, which is rated for 20 to 90V.
 Remember, even low current AC can be dangerous, so it’s always worth having on hand.

 The Fluke VoltAlert Non-Contact Voltage Tester can last you for quite a long time.
-It’s powered by an internal battery, which is not user replaceable or rechargeable.
-But it’s rated to have a standby time of over a year.
+It’s powered by two AAA batteries, which is not rechargeable, but is easily replaceable.
+It’s rated to have a standby time of over a year.
 Even if you’re using it every day, it’s unlikely you’ll run the battery down this quick.
-If you do, the two-year warranty means that you’ll be able to get a replacement.

 Klein Tools NCVT-2 Non-Contact Voltage Tester